A tour

 The porches

-Two screened porches — one to eat on, one to sleep on.
+Two screened porches: one to eat on, one to sink into.

 Sleeping